-Information Technology maintains 21 computer labs on campus.
-Of those, nine Windows and one Macintosh labs are scheduled or staffed by the IT Help Desk.
+Information Technology maintains 22 computer labs on campus.
+Of those, ten Windows and two Macintosh labs are scheduled and maintained by IT.
 There are many software packages available for you to use at these locations.

-Once you've logged into a campus Computer Lab or library computer, you can access network drives through the Computer icon on the desktop.
-Students have 1 GB of network storage on their P: drive, which is accessible from any lab or library computer.
+Once you've logged into a campus computer, you can access personal storage on SU's network drives through Windows Explorer's This PC icon on Windows computers or through the Finder on Mac computers.
+Students have 2 GB of network storage on their P: drive, which is accessible from any SU computer.
 In addition to storing files, students can use their P: drive to create a personal web site.
-Students also have access to the K: drive, which some professors use to share files not shared through MyClasses.
+Students also have access to the K: drive, which some professors use to share files not shared through our MyClasses Learning Management System.

-Because network drives are not accessible in the student residence halls, students can use their SkyDrive or USB thumb drives to transfer files from their personal computer to the lab or library computers.
+Because network drives are not accessible in the student residence halls, students can use their Microsoft OneDrive for Business or USB thumb drives to transfer files from their personal computer to SU computers.

 While there are other systems that also use your SU username and password, the three main systems you'll use that with are your SU email, GullNet, and MyClasses.

 GullNet is the campus information and data system that you'll use to check grades, sign up for and drop classes, accept financial aid, sign up for advising, and more.
 This uses your SU username and password.
-GullNet also has added password security: five failed logins will lock your GullNet account.
-If you can log into an SU computer, but not GullNet, your GullNet account may be locked.
-Use the unlock link on the logon page to unlock the account.
+Your GullNet account will remain active for 1 year after the last semester you attend the University.

 MyClasses is the online classroom and course delivery system on campus, which some faculty use to offer online coursework and materials.
-Not all classes use MyClasses; you can use GullNet to check to see if your class uses MyClasses or not.
-Only students currently taking a course that uses MyClasses will have access to log in.
-Courses are made available approximately a week before the start of the semester, and remain active until approximately a few weeks after the end of the semester.
+Most, but not all, classes use MyClasses.
+Courses are made available approximately a week before the start of the semester (availability varies by instructor), and remain active until approximately a few weeks after the end of the semester.

-Students have access to the internet through three options: through the campus wireless network, by logging into an IT computer lab computer, or through the wired Residential Network (ResNet).
+Students have access to the Internet through three options: through the campus wireless network, by logging into an IT computer lab computer, or through the wired network in residential halls.

 To access the wireless network, you will connect to SU-Secure.
 If this is your first time connecting to the wireless network, connect to SU-Connect and open up a web browser.
 This will run a step-by-step wizard connecting you to SU-Secure.

-To access the wired ResNet connection, just plug your computer into the available ethernet port in your room using an ethernet cable.
+To access the wired residence hall connection, just plug your computer into the available Ethernet port in your room using an Ethernet cable.
 You'll be prompted to log in when you open a browser.
 Once connected, you'll be prompted to log in once every two to twenty-four hours, depending on your computer's activity.